 Waterloo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Waterloo is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waterloo who work in sales jobs (30.39%), healthcare suport services (14.71%), and maintenance occupations (8.82%).
+Overall, Waterloo is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Waterloo who work in maintenance occupations (16.07%), healthcare (16.07%), and management occupations (14.29%).

 Waterloo’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Waterloo is worth considering.

 Waterloo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Waterloo, just 11.72% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.